 What about a trip overseas to visit a relative who has become suddenly ill?
 Without savings, any of these crises could create a knock-on effect on your finances.
 You pay for the car repairs, but now you’re short on funds and can’t make the mortgage payment.
 Suddenly, your ability to provide shelter for you and your family is in jeopardy.

 Not to mention a job loss.
 When you are unprepared financially, a job loss can change your whole life, causing you to lose your home and maybe even your relationships as a result of the stress and upheaval.

 But what if something should happen that is more costly than your emergency fund can absorb?
-Fire, theft, natural disasters, major accidents, health care, surgery—the list goes on.
-Many of these calamitous events can’t be covered by a few thousand dollars.
+Fire, theft, natural disasters, major accidents, health care, surgery—many of these calamitous events can’t be covered by a few thousand dollars.

 The answer, of course, is insurance.
 Many of us don’t enjoy paying insurance premiums—often, we never cash in on the benefits.
 But the reality is that the monthly payments buy peace of mind.
 Without it, a single accident could ruin you financially.
 Worse, you might not be able to pay for a necessary treatment.
 This could cost you your life.

 As you get older, the need for insurance—particularly health care—only increases.